ChangmokLee/Simple-Chat/README.md

 # Overview

 This is a chat website using nodejs.
-Both the server and the client are written in JavaScript, making it easy to write code.
+Both the server and the client are written in JavaScript, making it easy to write code.I opened a private server using xampp.
+I've always wondered how to chat on the web.
+So, with this project, I analyzed and studied each line of code in detail.

-{Provide a description the networking program that you wrote.
-Describe how to use your software.
-If you did Client/Server, then you will need to describe how to start both.}

-{Describe your purpose for writing this software.}

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running (you will need to show two pieces of software running and communicating with each other) and a walkthrough of the code.}

 [Software Demo Video](http://youtube.link.goes.here)

 # Network Communication

-{Describe the architecture that you used (client/server or peer-to-peer)}
+I made a private server available for chatting using xampp.

 {Identify if you are using TCP or UDP and what port numbers are used.}